GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 We report qualitative and quantitative results to evaluate the proposed method on the main navigation task.
 The goal is to assess how the model performs in the environment once trained with the #acr("PPO") algorithm.
 The evaluation consists of running several episodes where the agent acts according to the learnt policy.
-We record various metrics and monitoring quantities to evaluate the navigation performance later.
+We record various metrics to evaluate the navigation performance later.
 Furthermore, trajectories are also saved to assess the agent's behavior qualitatively.
 Examples of trajectories are represented on @fig:rl:results:trajectories.
 The agent can learn #pi-optimal, the policy of navigating to the source, thus minimizing the associated #wer-cost cost.